Movatterモバイル変換

 Oil painting of a man in a dark coat with golden embroidery and his arms crossed

 The wordnihilism is a combination of theLatin termnihil, meaning'nothing', and thesuffix-ism, indicating anideology.
-Its literal meaning is'ideology of nothing' or'ideology of negation', reflected in terms likeannihilate andnihility.[12]
-The word emerged in 18th-century Germany, first as a literary term and later as a philosophical notion, whichFriedrich Heinrich Jacobi conceptualized to criticize philosophical thought that rejects meaning or existence.[13]
-Its first recorded use in English dates to the 1810s.[14]
+Its literal meaning is'ideology of nothing' or'ideology of negation', reflected in terms likeannihilate andnihility.[13]
+The word emerged in 18th-century Germany, first as a literary term and later as a philosophical notion, whichFriedrich Heinrich Jacobi conceptualized to criticize philosophical thought that rejects meaning or existence.[14]
+Its first recorded use in English dates to the 1810s.[15]
 The term became popular in 19th-century Russia throughIvan Turgenev's novelFathers and Sons and theRussian nihilist movement.
-Interest in it increased more broadly in the 20th century in response toFriedrich Nietzsche's works while its meaning expanded to cover a wider range of philosophical and cultural phenomena.[15]
+Interest in it increased more broadly in the 20th century in response toFriedrich Nietzsche's works, while its meaning expanded to cover a wider range of philosophical and cultural phenomena.[16]

 Ethics and value theory

-Black-and-white photo showing a man with a thick mustache from the side, wearing a dark suit and resting is his head on his hand
+Black-and-white photo showing a man with a thick mustache from the side, wearing a dark suit and resting his head on his hand

 Friedrich Nietzsche described nihilism as the process in which "the highest values devaluate themselves".[17]